Picture Stolen Watermark Register Copyright

 Edit 27 Nov 2013

-Since I have found a few images of mine with another watermark added, the websites watermark or whatever name!
+Since I have found a few photographs of mine with another watermark added, the websites watermark or whatever name!
 It was hard to find a contact e-mail address or phone number or anything in whois for me.
 I sent my Copyright Claim to the addresses given in whois and got answers back, like we are not the Registrar, but they have been listed as such!
 Since the websites have been open and I saw the G+, FB or another social icons I did something different.
 I went into the source of the website and grabbed from there the websites G+ or FB or any other social “web address”.
 Went into such social sites, like G+ and found under about the e-mail address I needed for the copyright infringement.
 Even goes faster.
 Not all have those social icons, but many do!

 How to find the source of an website?

 - Safari: Develop – Show page Source